North Imphal Sporting Association: Formation and journey

 North Imphal Sporting Association was originally founded during the 1950s and was revived in 2006.
 The club is affiliated with the All Manipur Football Association (AMFA).
 NISA has been participating in the prestigious Manipur State Football League since its inauguration in 2006 and lifted the trophy on three occasions.
 After winning the state league in the 2009–10 season, they qualified for the 2nd Division of the I-League, then top flight of Football in India.

 NISA lifted prestigious Churachand Singh Invitation Trophy in 2007, defeating AMOFA Moirang, 2–0.
 They are also two time runners-up in the tournament during its 1969 and 1994 edition.
+In 2008, the club participated in E. K. Nayanar Gold Cup, faced Nigerian side Bayelsa and Argentine club Buenos Aires De Futbal in group stages.
 In the 2010 I-League 2nd Division, NISA started by winning four of six matches and secured a berth to the I-League qualification playoffs with 15 points.
 However, they failed to qualify for the 2010–11 I-League after a heartbreaking bottom finish without a single win.